generalmimon/deset/README.md

 * <img src="https://latex.codecogs.com/gif.latex?\frac{2\cdot(1&plus;4)!}{4!}=10" alt="\frac{2\cdot(1+4)!}{4!}=10" />
 * <img src="https://latex.codecogs.com/gif.latex?2^{1&plus;\sqrt{4}}&plus;\sqrt{4}=10" alt="2^{1+\sqrt{4}}+\sqrt{4}=10" />
 ... and many others.

+[Here is the page](https://generalmimon.github.io/deset/index.html) where you can play with the algorithm and find solutions.

+If you are familiar with Python, you might want to look into the [Python code](blob/master/deset.py).

 ## Algorithm
 The algorithm can be used to find a solution with arbitrary number of given digits and any desired result (it's not hardcoded).
 It has 3 phases.
 ### Phase 1 - ``` get_grouped_digits_options(end) ```